Skip to content

 • TLS mode: Let's Encrypt or None

-• whether the domain should be Main
+• whether the route should be Main

-• whether the domain should be Primary
+• whether the route should be Primary

 Only services with HTTP endpoints are available in this flow.